(C) 2022, G. Forrest Cook

 The Squasherator circuit differs from the Altec 436c circuit in a number of ways.
 The input and output transformers used in the Altec are difficult or impossible to find and similar modern boutique transformers tend to be very expensive.
 A Triad A31x interstage transformer was used for the input side and a Stancor A-3823 8W universal output transformer was used for the output side.
 Both of these parts can be replaced with similar transformers.

 The output transformer should have a high impedance center-tapped primary and a medium impedance secondary, between 50 and 600 ohms.
-The A-3823 output transformer has taps at 2, 4, 8, 16 and about 50 ohms, the 50 ohm tap was used for the output.
-A Triad A-53X, which has 600, 250 and 50 ohm output impedance windings, has also been tested in this circuit using its 50 ohm output winding.
+The Stancor A-3823 8W universal output transformer has taps at 2, 4, 8, 16 and about 50 ohms.
+The 50 ohm tap was used for the output, use pins 1 and 6.
+A Triad A-53X transformer which has 600, 250 and 50 ohm output impedance windings has also been tested in this circuit using its 50 ohm output winding.
 The A-53X has a better impedance match to the output tubes compared to the A-3823 and produces a higer output level.
-Another output transformer that should work in this circuit is the Stancor A-3856 4W universal output transformer.
+The A-53X is the recommended transformer for this circuit, if you can find one.
+Another output transformer that could be used in this circuit is the Stancor A-3856 4W universal output transformer.
+Like the A-3823, the A-3856 model also has a 50 ohm output tap.

 The Gain Reduction meter was a part from my collection of used meters, most 500uA meters should work here.
-Different meters will need to have the value of the 39 ohm shunt resistor adjusted so that the meter shows its maximum reading with no input signal.
+Different meters may need to have the value of the 39 ohm shunt resistor adjusted so that the meter shows its maximum reading with no input signal.
+This resistor sets the operating current for the 6BC8, so the value should not be changed much.
+If the meter needs to be made less sensitive, a resistor in series with the meter can be used.
 A blue LED pilot light with a 470 ohm current limiting resistor (not shown in the schematic) was installed inside of the meter to act as a pilot light, it is powered by the 6.3VDC supply.

 The 6BC8 VHF dual triode had a tendency to oscillate at radio frequencies when large input signals were present.
 This problem was fixed by adding a 39K grid stopper resistor and a 22pF grid to ground capacitor to each triode section.
 Similarly, the 6CG7 output circuit also had RF oscillation issues.
 An RC snubber consisting of a 2.2nF capacitor in series with a 2.2K resistor was added across the output transformer's primary to eliminate these oscillations.